Lisa Nagaoka

 Sand Canyon Pueblo 3D reconstruction (Dennis R. Holloway)

 We are studying the relationship between climate change, water availability, and dryland agricultural productivity in the Mesa Verde region.
 The numerous large multi-storied pueblos in the region speak to the large population that once lived there.
 Yet, by the late AD 1200s, these communities were all abandoned.
 Drought is often cited as cause for the collapse of this society.
-But the process by which drought affected crops has not been well-studied.
-We will model the effects of low soil moisture on the potential for crop failure at the local scale of farmland around large pueblo villages by documenting the wilting point of dryland soils, a known level of soil moisture at which no water can be extracted by plants.
-We will be able to learn what factors lead to failure or sustainability of dryland farming over the long term.
-The team of researchers has backgrounds in archaeology, environmental science, hydrology, remote sensing, and geographic information systems, which we will use to understand how the likelihood of crop failure varied at large pueblo villages depending on soil type, topographic features, and vegetation, and how these varied across time during periods of higher precipitation and during drought.
-This research has been funded by the National Science Foundation (Grant #1460122).
+But the process by which drought affects crops has not been well-studied archaeologically.
+The team of researchers has backgrounds in archaeology, environmental science, hydrology, remote sensing, and geographic information systems, which we used to understand how the likelihood of crop failure varied at large pueblo villages depending on soil type, topographic features, and vegetation, and how these varied across time during periods of higher precipitation and during drought.
+This research was funded by the National Science Foundation (Grant #1460122) and was published in the Journal of Archaeological Science, PlosONE, and Atmosphere.

 Holocene Landscape Change in Western Argentina